 Sometimes people already have an idea of what counselling is all about.
 Essentially it’s an opportunity to talk and explore an area of your life which you might be struggling with right now.
 Other than that, counselling is a different experience for every person.

 What is psychotherapy?

 Imagine counselling and then draw a circle around it as big as you can.
 Inside the circle are deeper issues of your life which psychotherapy looks at to gain a different perspective and understanding.

 What’s the difference between the two?

 The two often intersect and it can be hard to tell the difference.
-However, psychotherapy is usually longer and focusses on wider issues.
+However, psychotherapy is usually longer and focuses on wider issues.